nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

     else return list.head + sum(list.tail)
 ```

 Now, here is a sense of the recursive pattern that sum creates.
 I started with the sum of a list containing 1, 2, and 3.
 On each next line, I expand any calls to 'sum' from the line above it with the expression that it would expand to and carry the rest down.
-All of these lines evaluate to 6 when run, so by looking at it we can see how the recursion process gradually builds up to the summation expression at the bottom
+All of these lines evaluate to 6 when run, so by looking at it we can see how the recursion process gradually builds up to the summation expression at the bottom:

 ```scala
 sum(List(1 ,2 , 3))